Shades of disapproval

 They’ve never looked beyond tradition.
 It has always been done this way, and thinking of anything else is blasphemy.

-They try to induce guilt, punish or ostracize one for deemed errant behavior.
+They try to induce guilt and punish or ostracize one for errant behaviour.

-Religious heads, political leaders, grandparents or parents, business heads can all display this behavior at certain points of time.
+Religious heads, political leaders, grandparents or parents, and business heads can all display this behaviour at certain times.

 4. TESTING THEIR INFLUENCE

-Deep down, they feel unwanted or side-lined.
-It may have happened due to a change in roles, advancing age, change in family or organizational structure or something else.
+Deep down, they feel unwanted or sidelined.
+This may have happened due to a change in roles, advancing age, a change in family or organizational structure, or something else.

-The strategy they adopt is to see how far will someone go for them.
+Their strategy is to see how far someone will go for them.

 A refusal by others to do so makes them insecure.